1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 - Blinkist to go through non-fiction books and take notes to improve my life
 - Sharing notes through Discord communities of like-minded people

+# Final Thoughts

 I'm about a year into developing and following all of these items.

-I'll post my results at some point.
+What did I miss?
+Tweet at me [@1marc](https://twitter.com/1Marc).

+I think the main thing that's missing from my perspective is results.
+I've been following this for about 6-12 months, and maybe I'll do before/after pictures and talk more about benefits in 2023 once I've been able to maintain this lifestyle for closer to 24 months.